ashishrao7/Neuromorphic-Sampling/README.md

 `python deltaModulate.py`

-Some of the reconstruction appear as follows
+Some of the reconstruction results  appear as shown below

 <table style="width:100%">
     <tr>